This list is representative of the nature and number of electives offered each year.

 Professor Gregg Fairbrothers

 This mini-course is designed to provide basic education in commercialization of technology, entrepreneurship, and the starting of new business ventures.
 The course will address fundamentals in major areas of conceptualizing and launching a successful new business, including: concept development, market and competitive assessment, business plan development, team building, financing and investor presentations, and execution.
 Students will be exposed to the startup process in detail.
 The course will combine lectures and visiting speakers, workshop sessions, and readings.
-Throughout the term, participants will develop an executive summary of a business idea, which they will present to a panel of potential investors at the conclusion of the course.
+Throughout the term, participants will develop an executive summary and full business pitch/PPT (but not a written business plan) of a business idea, which they will present to a panel of potential investors at the conclusion of the course.

 LEADING THE ENTREPRENEURIAL ORGANIZATION (LEO)